Planning with Asana calendar

 See your team’s calendar

 - Get an at-a-glance view of your team’s overall bandwidth at any given time.
-You’ll spend less time in check-in meetings or trying to gauge this based on email chains, chats, and other communications.
+You’ll spend less time in check-in meetings or sifting through email chains, chats, and other communications.

 When to use Calendar vs. Timeline